cello

 Join in at one of two levels – beginning or advanced fiddle.
 If this is your first or second fiddle experience at NESI, select beginning fiddle.
 If you are a seasoned fiddler, select advanced fiddle.
 Learn as many songs prior to the institute.
 Music does not need to be memorized.
 Click here to download sheet music and audio.
 Taught by Kaity Newell.

-Musical History Tour (all ages)
+Musical History Tour (ages 7 and up)

 Using opera and orchestral masterpieces, take a journey through history and experience music by the great composers.
 Gain a glimpse into the life, personality, and the time during which each of these composers lived.
 You will be exposed to the fundamentals of music appreciation as you learn both the vocabulary and substance of this incredible music.
 By acting out and portraying these stories using costumes, multimedia, and audience participation, Musical History ‘Mystery’ Tours brings the masterpieces to life in a way that is not only fun for children but also memorable and inspiring.
 Taught by Chuck Speicher.